thautwarm/Traffy.UnityPython/README.md

 ### How to add a method to datatypes? (concise way)

 `[PyBind]` can be used to bind Python methods.
-You can bin a Python `staticmethod` or instance method through the following the steps:
+You can bind a Python `staticmethod` or instance method through the following the steps:

 1. implement an instacne/static method/instance property